-With the number of online accounts we have nowadays, it’s nearly impossible to ensure that they all have a secure, yet memorable password.
-Add to that the fact that cybercriminals are consistently trying to get a hold of our login credentials, and we have a real dilemma.
+With the number of online accounts we have, it’s nearly impossible to ensure that they all have a secure, yet memorable password.
+Add to that the fact that cybercriminals are consistently trying to get a hold of our log-in credentials, and we have a problem.
 Fortunately, two-factor authentication (2FA) is on hand to significantly bolster the security of our online accounts.

-There are a number of methods that cybercriminals employ to obtain users’ passwords and gain access to online accounts.
+There are a number of methods that cybercriminals employ to obtain users’ passwords.
 One common method uses automated bots to enter many different email and password combinations in an effort to find a match.
-They also use phishing attacks — a type of online scam whereby criminals impersonate legitimate organizations to try and trick people into giving them their login information.
-The previous two examples are generally aimed at many different users, but cybercriminals may also target specific people’s accounts and make every effort to gain access to their login details, too.
+They also use phishing attacks — where criminals impersonate legitimate organizations to try and trick people into giving them their log-in information.
+Another threat may come in the aftermath of a data breach, for example, Samsung’s back in March.

-However, 2FA, as well as multi-factor authentication (MFA), adds an extra layer of security to online accounts by requiring users to provide two different authentication factors to verify themselves.
-Whereas conventionally users only need to provide one authentication factor — almost always a password, 2FA requires users to provide a second authentication factor — typically either a security code sent via SMS, an on-device prompt sent to a mobile phone or tablet, or a fingerprint scan.
-This is a huge deterrent to cybercriminals because it means that even if they have a user’s email and password, they will still not be able to gain access to the account.
+2FA, as well as multi-factor authentication (MFA), adds an extra layer of security to online accounts by requiring users to provide two different authentication factors to verify themselves.
+The second authentication is either an SMS security code, an on-device prompt, or a fingerprint scan.
+This is a huge deterrent to cybercriminals because it means that even if they have a user’s email and password, they will still need the device.

-According to Google, 2FA via SMS code helps “block 100% of automated bots, 96% of bulk phishing attacks, and 76% of targeted attacks,” and on-device prompts prevent “100% of automated bots, 99% of bulk phishing attacks and 90% of targeted attacks.”
+According to Google, 2FA via SMS codes helps “block 100% of automated bots, 96% of bulk phishing attacks, and 76% of targeted attacks”, while on-device prompts prevent “100% of automated bots, 99% of bulk phishing attacks and 90% of targeted attacks.”
 Looking at the data, it is clear that enabling 2FA massively helps in thwarting cybercriminals’ efforts to hack into accounts.

-In addition to configuring 2FA for all your accounts, you should also follow good password management practices:
+In addition to configuring 2FA for all your accounts, you should also follow good password habits: